xianyuntang/pysubway/README.md

 # Subway
-A HTTP tunnel service written in Python
+A HTTP tunnel service written in Python with zero dependencies

 ## Usage